Start with a Specialist.

 Arthroscopic surgery allows doctors to operate using cameras, without making major incisions.
 Instead of opening a patient up to repair a joint, Dr. Hamilton is able to perform the procedure using the scope.
 This results in reduced scar tissue and less complications.

 While at Steadman-Hawkins, Dr. Hamilton received specialized training in hip arthroscopy.
-He spent an additional 3 months at the Andrews Institute in Gulf Breeze, Florida focusing on the treatment of athletic foot and ankle injuries.
-Dr. Hamilton returned to Cincinnati, joining Beacon Orthopaedics & Sports Medicine as the first sports medicine physician in the area with fellowship training in hip arthroscopy.
+He spent three additional months at the Andrews Institute in Gulf Breeze, Florida.
+Dr. Hamilton returned to Cincinnati and joined Beacon Orthopaedics & Sports Medicine as the first sports medicine physician in the area with fellowship training in hip arthroscopy.

 When Should I Consider an Orthobiologics Procedure?

 These procedures are usually only undertaken when other treatments aren’t working well enough.
-We generally recommend turning to regenerative medicine options before considering surgery.
+We generally recommend turning to orthobiologics options before considering surgery.

 Do These Procedures Really Work?